 2. Do Away with Dust

 Using a hammer drill to drill holes for anchor bolts creates a lot of concrete dust.
 As you may know, dust on the materials can prevent anchoring adhesives, like AT-XP®, from reliably bonding the threaded rod to the concrete.
 Exposure to silica dust also presents health hazards.
 In order to make sure the holes are completely clean, the industry “4-4-4” method is required.
 Using a long nozzle, blow compressed air into the hole for four seconds, brush out the hole with four strokes followed by another four seconds of compressed air.
 Or use theSimpson Strong-Tie® Speed Clean DXS dust extraction system, which vacuums dust even as it drills clean, precise holes for adhesive anchor installation.

 A quick tip for making sure your adhesive is properly mixed: squirt some onto a piece of scrap cardboard until you see an even, consistent color.
 Then it’s ready for use.

 3. Stay Square, Pursue Plumb

-While using post-installed anchors instead of cast-in-place anchors or post bases helps you to achieve greater placement accuracy, our Outdoor Accents® adjustable post bases offer an additional level of precision.
+While using anchor bolts instead of cast-in-place anchors helps you achieve greater placement accuracy, our Outdoor Accents® adjustable post bases offer an additional level of precision.
 The innovative slotted hole in the bottom of the base allows you to move the piece around and adjust it into position.

-Using a post level when erecting your post lets you check the alignment of multiple planes at once, so that your post will be level and plumb.
+Also, using a post level when erecting your post lets you check the alignment of multiple planes at once so your post will be level and plumb.

 5. Counter Corrosion

 To ensure the pergola you build will be enjoyed for many years to come, use corrosion-resistant hardware for all your connections.
-Ideally, wood should be pressure treated, manually coated with a preservative or possess natural tannins that act as a preservative — like western red cedar, for example.
+Ideally, wood should be pressure treated, should be manually coated with a preservative, or possess natural tannins that act as a preservative — like western red cedar, for example.